top of page

 Board Member Kadriana Martinez .png

-Kadriana is a Latina woman who is a native of New York.
-She has been part of the NEPA community for almost 10 years.
+Kadriana is a Latina woman and native of New York who has been part of the NEPA community for almost 10 years.
 She started her recovery in 2016, after being diagnosed with depression and anxiety disorders the summer after her high school graduation.

-In 2018, Kadriana and her family started the non-profit, Roots Living Ministry, to provide supplementary and case management services and advocate for mental health in their community.
-In this venture, Kadriana found NAMI and fell in love with their mission.
+In 2018, Kadriana and her family started the non-profit Roots Living Ministry, to provide supplementary and case management services and advocate for mental health in their community.
+In this venture, Kadriana found NAMI and fell in love with its mission.
 Kadriana is passionate about educating and providing mental health support, specifically in low-income and Hispanic communities where resources are scarce and communication is often a barrier.

 She is a NAMI support group facilitator, presenter, and educator.
 Kadriana is also a Certified Peer Specialist and Certified Family Recovery Specialist.